fairliereese/rnawg/lr_bulk/tss_predict/README.md

 ## Machine learning models predict the support for long-read TSS peaks by other TSS-annotating assays and in a cross-cell type manner

-This section contains the code to train/test logistic regression models to predict the overlap (support) for a peak in different TSS assays
+This section contains the code to train/test logistic regression models to predict the overlap (support) for a peak in different TSS assays.\
-The overall order for preprocessing, training and testing the logit models:
+The steps to perform preprocessing, training and testing the logit models are as follows:

 ```
 ./combine_all_chrs_jamboree_files.sh